How To Take Psilocybin Mushrooms Safely?

 Speak With Our Psychedelic Concierges & Take The First Step

-Book a consultation with us to get connected with our network of facilitators and begin your psychedelic journey with adequate support during not only the ceremony itself but also during the preparation and integration stages of the process.
+Book a consultation with us to get connected with our network of facilitators and begin your psychedelic journey with adequate support during not only the ceremony itself but also during the preparation and integration stages of the process, and avoid nausea, as well as other potential side-effects or a bad trip.

-We also encourage you to take advantage of our resources page which has free articles and information on a wide array of psychedelic-related topics, ranging from psychedelic research to helpful how-tos and tips.
+If you want to research more before your first psychedelic trip, look into our resources page, which has free articles and information on a wide array of psychedelic-related topics, ranging from psychedelic research to helpful how-tos and tips.

 We hope this article alleviates some undesirable symptoms and helps you have a more positive, safe, and transformative journey!